 - Recognise success – coaching conversations need to focus on what is working well, just as much as what could be improved.
 Recognising when an employee does well is hugely important, reinforcing positive behaviour and boosting confidence.

 - Set actions and follow them up - coaching conversations are meant to facilitate change and improve results.
 To ensure this happens, both the line manager and the employee need to be sure about what should happen next.
 Clear action points need to be set and mutually agreed.
+This can be monitored by using a talent management system.

 Supporting future working practices